 Google has cited Wikipedia as a credible source in its guidelines.

-The problem of authority and trust are resolved to some extent if you create a Wikipedia page for your business.
-But it is not that easy because every information you enter is rectified several times along with your sources.
+The problem of authority and trust is resolved to some extent if you create a Wikipedia page for your business.
+But it is not that easy because every piece of information you enter, along with your sources, is rectified several times.

 However, getting a Wikipedia page is an excellent authority booster for your organization.
 Plus, Google collects information from Wikipedia for Google Knowledge Graphs, which accounts for improving your online reputation as well.

-Apart from this, I’d recommend you go through Google Quality Rater Guidelines yourself for a more comprehensive understanding.
-If you find anything of utmost importance that should be mentioned in this article, please let me know in the comment section below.
+Apart from this, I recommend you go through Google Search Quality Evaluator Guidelines for a more comprehensive understanding.